Students who wish to study a language at Western Michigan University for the first time should enroll in the 1000-level course of that language.

 This exam is designed to help students determine which WMU language course is appropriate for their level of preparedness.
 This multiple-choice exam presents questions of different ability levels, adapting the next question's level according to the previous answer.
 The total number of questions in the exam and the duration of the exam may vary, but the exam usually takes 20 - 30 minutes.

-The WebCape Online Placement Exam cannot be used to satisfy any foreign language requirement nor are any credits awarded on the basis of the online exam.
-Accepting help of any kind, for instance consulting a dictionary or another person, could result in a course placement beyond your level of readiness.
+The online exam may only be taken once and must be taken before students begin their first class in that language at WMU.
+The online exam cannot be used to satisfy any foreign language requirement nor are any credits awarded on the basis of the online exam.
+Thus, accepting help of any kind, for instance consulting a dictionary or another person, could result in a course placement beyond the student's readiness.

-For placement tests in languages other than German, French and Spanish, and for monitored test-out exams in languages other than German, French, Latin, and Spanish, students should contact the Department of World Languages and Literatures.
+For placement tests in languages other than German, French, Latin and Spanish, students should contact an advisor in that language.